mhixon4479/cs2-modded-server/README.md

 DiscordUtilities is enabled by default.
 I have left it enabled as I find it useful, and relatively straight-forward to setup.
 [Here](https://docs.sourcefactory.eu/cs2-free-plugins/discord-utilities) is a setup guide for installing to your discord, along with the optional MySQL DB linking, which I recommend for administrating community-led servers.
 You can remove modules as you please.

+### RockTheVote (RTV)

+RockTheVote is currently configured to only be used on modes where map extending isn't generally required (Casual, Multi1v1-Arenas, GunGame, Retakes, etc.).
+Currently RTV doesn't support extending map by `x` rounds/minutes, so modes like Surf, KZ, BHop, and other modes where time requirements are player(s) dependent, are disabled.
+Enable on all modes by simply adding `css_plugins load "plugins/disabled/RockTheVote/RockTheVote.dll"` to `/custom_files/cfg/custom_all.cfg`.

 ### Enable Whitelist so only a list of people can play

 If you want to enable a whitelist on your server load the plugin by putting this `css_plugins load "plugins/disabled/WhiteList/WhiteList.dll"` in one of your `.cfg` files.